Privacy Hub

 • Tracing your whereabouts to assist in the return of money you are owed or to reclaim debt that you owe

-• Statistical analysis, including profiling of either you in a business capacity (for example, to generate a ‘credit score’) or a group of people (for example, the general financial standing of a region or city)
+• Statistical analysis, including profiling of either you in a business capacity (for example, to generate a ‘credit score’) or a group of people (for example, the general financial circumstances of a region or city)

 For further information please refer to the Business Information Providers Association.